 In Vitro Fertilization (IVF) is a therapy that is designed to increase the chances of pregnancy for women who have difficulty conceiving naturally and it is the most advanced and effective fertility treatment available.
 It involves a series of steps that result in the development of embryos that can be transferred to the uterus to achieve pregnancy.
 Some patients achieve a pregnancy after just one round of IVF while others require multiple cycles.
 Additional options may be explored for patients who do not respond to IVF, such as using an egg donor.

+Technically, “in vitro fertilization” only refers to the process of fertilizing an egg outside the body.
+However, the term “IVF” is now used to describe the entire treatment cycle.
 In natural conception, the fallopian tube provides three functions: it picks up the ovulated egg, it provides an environment in which fertilization can occur and it transports the resulting embryo to the uterus for implantation.
 These steps can be replaced by IVF in cases where the fallopian tubes are not functional.

 IVF is the most technologically advanced and successful form of fertility therapy available.
 The pregnancy rates associated with IVF are the highest of all fertility treatments across all ages.
 In a natural cycle, only one egg is ovulated, fertilized and implanted in the uterus.
 IVF augments these processes by stimulating multiple eggs to grow, fertilizing them directly in the laboratory and placing the most viable embryo or multiple embryos into the uterus.